RVing to Alaska On Your Own

-This is my FOURTH update of my original book that was entitled “RVing to Alaska”—the only book focusing on “how” you can make the trip to Alaska on your own by RV and with just a smidgen of travel guide tossed in.
-This update is NOT about going with a caravan.
+This is my FOURTH update of my original book that was entitled “RVing to Alaska.”
+It was the only book focusing on “how” you can make the trip to Alaska on your own by RV and it had just a smidgen of travel guide tossed in.
+Like the three previous editions, this current update is NOT about going with a caravan.
 You can do this on your own and you don’t need anyone else with you.

 Going to Alaska by RV is different than any other trip.
 Since you will drive or tow your RV to Alaska, there is specific RV-related information relevant to both Canada and Alaska.
 This is information that, unless you have taken an RV to Alaska previously, will likely be new and different.